pandas-dev/pandas/web/pandas/about/team.md

     {% endfor %}
 </div>

 ## Diversity and Inclusion

-> _pandas_ expressly welcomes and encourages anyone who faces under-representation,discrimination in the technology industry
+> _pandas_ expressly welcomes and encourages anyone who faces under-representation, discrimination in the technology industry
-> or anyone willing to increase the diversity of our team,we encourage you to contribute.
+> or anyone willing to increase the diversity of our team, we encourage you to contribute.
-> We have identified the visible diversity gap and obstacles in the open source community and we are strongly against it.
+> We have identified the visible diversity gap and obstacles in the open source community and we are proactive in increasing the diversity of our team.
-> If you identify as any of the groups mentioned above do not hesitate to make your contribution,
-> if you see a violation of our [code of conduct](https://github.com/pandas-dev/pandas/blob/master/.github/CODE_OF_CONDUCT.md)
+> We have a [code of conduct]({base_url}/community/coc.html) to ensure a friendly and welcoming environment.
-> on this issue,please report it to the [pandas team](pandas-coc@googlegroups.com).
+> Please send us a message to [pandas team](pandas-coc@googlegroups.com), if you don't feel this way.

 ## Governance

 Wes McKinney is the Benevolent Dictator for Life (BDFL).

 The project governance is available in the [project governance documents](https://github.com/pandas-dev/pandas-governance).

 ## Code of conduct committee